Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 Diamonds Direct was founded in 1995 in Charlotte, North Carolina, by diamond jeweler Alon Arabov to cut out the diamond mediators and sell diamonds directly to consumers.
 Hence the name.

 Diamonds Direct has since become one of America’s largest diamond specialist stores.
-After continued expansion throughout the 2000s, Diamonds Direct was acquired by Blackstone Tactical Opportunities in 2016 (Diamonds Direct meanwhile had acquired Diamond Doctor).
+After continued expansion throughout the 2000s, Diamonds Direct was acquired by Blackstone Tactical Opportunities in 2016 (Diamonds Direct, meanwhile, had acquired Diamond Doctor).

 In 2021, the world’s largest jeweler, Signet Group, which owns household jeweler names such as Kay Jewelers, Jared Jewelers, Zales, James Allen, and Blue Nile, acquired Diamonds Direct for an estimated $490 million.

-Inventory of lab diamonds at Diamonds Direct
+Inventory of Lab Diamonds at Diamonds Direct

 We’ll start our Diamonds Direct lab diamond review by examining the inventory of loose lab diamonds at Diamonds Direct.

 And, quickly, we run into our first disappointment.
-While Diamonds Direct offers a decent inventory of around 9,000 mined diamonds, they have only 769 lab-created diamonds at the time of writing.
+While Diamonds Direct offers a decent inventory of around 13,600 mined diamonds, they have only 435 lab-created diamonds at the time of writing.
 That’s fewer than almost any other diamond jeweler we have reviewed in the past.

-- Carat weight: 1.0 (plus-minus a little)
+• Carat weight: 1.0 (plus-minus a little)

-- Cut grade: Excellent or Ideal (whichever is the best, depending on the laboratory)
+• Cut grade: Excellent or Ideal (whichever is the best, depending on the laboratory)

-- Color grade: I-J
+• Color grade: I-J

-- Clarity grade: VS1-VS2
+• Clarity grade: VS1-VS2

-- Shape: Round Brilliant
+• Shape: Round Brilliant

-- Origin: Lab-grown (naturally)
+• Origin: Lab-grown

 Searching for lab diamond jewelry is similarly challenging.
 As we have seen in our reviews of other physical diamond jewelers, such as Kay or Helzberg, jewelry set with lab-grown diamonds has a separate menu item and is not considered part of their main inventory.

-This severely limited inventory not only restricts the options available but, as we shall learn in the next section of our Diamonds Direct lab diamonds review, also results in higher prices.
+This severely limited inventory not only restricts the options available but also, as we shall learn in the next section of our Diamonds Direct lab diamonds review, results in higher prices.

-Prices of lab diamonds at Diamonds Direct
+Prices of Lab Diamonds at Diamonds Direct

 Sadly, no.

 Of course, Diamonds Direct had no lab diamonds in our range.
-So instead, we’ll compare with the F and G ranges they offer.
+So, instead, we’ll compare with the F and G ranges they offer.

-In addition, the lab diamond they have are not very impressive.
+In addition, the lab diamonds they have are not very impressive.
 We selected clarity grades VS1-VS2, which generally will only allow very few clarity flaws.
 However, this VS1-graded lab diamond goes beyond limited imperfections and, perhaps, should have received a lower grade.

 So what about the prices of lab diamond jewelry at Diamonds Direct?